-For this trope to work; the character or object at hand must be completely oblivious to his/hers capability to solve the current-tense conflict, or be so about the knowledge how to; followed with the based fact
+For this trope to work; the character or object at hand must be completely oblivious to his/her capability to solve the current-tense conflict, or be so about the knowledge how to; followed with the base fact

 that said character once had the knowledge / ability to solve the issue.

 Often a sign of writers desperate for plot ideas — not always, because there have been some good stories on these lines

 , but usually.
 It's especially common in sci-fi and fantasy shows, because they have plenty of Applied Phlebotinum

 lying around to explain the fact that the amnesia's so precise.

 used in order to build up the melodrama for an explosive epilogue.
 Compare Drama-Preserving Handicap

 - A mid-80's Cocoa Puffs ad campaign guest-starred Popeye with the cereal's mascot Sonny the Cuckoo Bird.
 Popeye is trying to help Sonny escape the kids who constantly amuse themselves by tempting him to cave in to his Cocoa Puffs addiction.
 Popeye's ship runs aground and he gets hit on the head, forgetting all about spinach!
 Kids were asked to write in to remind Popeye of his secret weapon.
 Naturally, the sailor eventually remembers, but even spinach isn't strong enough to fight the addictive power of Cocoa Puffs!